- Bureau of Municipal Info

 All 564 New Jersey municipalities, regardless of type, can be classified under one of the 12 forms of government:

 The first five forms are associated with a particular type of municipality.
 Each of these five types has a unique form of government historically associated with it.
-The next seven forms are "optional" forms of government available for adoption, with the exception of the OMCL Small Municipality Plan (which is available only to municipalities with a population of under 12,000), by all 564municipalities.
+The next seven forms are "optional" forms of government available for adoption, with the exception of the OMCL Small Municipality Plan (which is available only to municipalities with a population of under 12,000).

 - Township NJSA:40A:63-1 et. seq.